 Cinematographer: Sean Price Williams

-Best cinematography doesn’t necessarily need to be breathtaking.
-Sometimes, it’s the way it elevates the experience that matters most.
+The visually stunning movies don’t necessarily need to be breathtaking.
+Sometimes, it’s the way the cinematography elevates the experience that matters most.
 That’s the case of Good Time (2017), a hot-pursuit thriller by Joshua and Ben Safdie.

 DP Sean Price Williams likes to stick close to the characters we see in the film.
 By keeping them on a short leash, he creates a hectic, stuffy atmosphere.
 But only in combination with an outstanding, vibrating soundtrack, Williams achieves a masterful level of a mind-drilling effect.
 The shaky photography, which often feels granular and far from 4K ultra HD, adds a touch of realism to the feverish go-get-him that Good Time (2017) essentially is.